ksassnowski/venture-docs/docs/usage/configuring-workflows.md

 ![](/workflow-3.svg)

-From this point, you can keep adding jobs to the workflow and it will keep track all dependencies.
+From this point, you can keep adding jobs to the workflow and it will keep track of all dependencies.
 All you need to do is to define a job's direct dependencies.

 ```php
 Workflow::new('Publish new podcast')